 - For thinner threads (like 100wt.silk) use a shorter stitch

 - For metallic and rayon threads use a longer stitch length

 - For invisible threads (monofilament threads) use a shorter stitch length – it will help to “hide” the thread even more.

-> I use good quality threads (Gutermann Sew-All thread) from this online store.
+I use good-quality threads (Gutermann Sew-All thread) from this online store.

-> But these are only the guidelines.
-Always test first on scrap fabric you are using for your project.
+But these are only the guidelines.
+Always test first on the scrap fabric you are using for your project.
 It’s up to you to decide what stitch length to use.
 Make sure that the stitch looks good and makes a strong seam.

-> Sewing machine stitch length problems
+Sewing machine stitch length problems

 The most common problem with the stitch length is uneven stitches even if you don’t change your settings for the project.